jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 _**NOTE:** Your humble narrator was mistaken before about what the Gator-Person statue was.
 It is indeed a Crocodile-Person statue  (Crikey!)._

-- The party wakes up in the burnt shring to the blistering heat that only Chult can offer.
+- The party wakes up in the burnt shrine they slept in the night before to the blistering heat of Chult.
 Qawasha and Weed are just chillin' out in the shade staying out of the heat in the shadow of the Crocodile shrine.
 - After stretching out the aches of the previous day Skógur approaches Qawasha and Weed and asks about the shrine they chose to sleep under.
 - Qawasha tells the tale
   > "In the early days of the world, Man stood by the banks of
   > a river, frightened .
 Crocodile raised his head from the water
   > and asked, “What troubles you, cousin Man?”
-  > Man said, " I must cross this river, but I fear to enter
+  > Man said, "I must cross this river, but I fear to enter
   > the water alone, because it teems with your brethren."
   > Crocodile rep lied, “It’s true, you would not be safe.
 But
   > I will carry you across the river safely on my back, if you